-13. Get professional help from a fox control service
+13. Get professional help from a Fox control service

 Foxes are clever creatures, so it’s not easy to trap them.
 In some states, it’s even illegal to trap a fox.
 If you’re hoping to deter a fox and its family from your property without harming them, your best bet is to contact a wildlife control expert.
 They’ll be able to help you determine the best location to set a trap, monitor it, and safely relocate any foxes.

 Foxes may damage a yard and endanger small animals.
-Prevent foxes from returning and maybe building a nest if you think they may be on your property.
+Prevent foxes from returning and maybe build a nest if you think they may be on your property.
 Keep any area where food or small animals may be accessed safe and free from holes or damage.

 If you are unable to dissuade foxes using fox repellent spray, electrical repellents, or other basic equipment, you may need to hire qualified specialists to eliminate a rat infestation or a den of foxes in order to assist you in swiftly managing a fox infestation.
 Rats and foxes are both considered vermin.